Gem Profile- Turquoise

 Turquoise Legends and Symbolism

-"Abundance," by Frances Lediaev, features a multitude of turquoise beads.
+"Abundance," by Frances Lediaev, features many turquoise beads.

 Judy Ellis's Gem Profile- Turquoise - , General Education, , Turquoise bead necklace